The graduate program provides students with an understanding of the

 segregation; gentrification; eastern European urban policy; regional

-technological hazards, environmental health risks and planning, medical
+hazards, environmental health risks and planning, medical geography,

-resources and hazards, GIS applications, resource management, land use,
+applications, resource management, land use, political ecology, gender,

-process-response modeling, coastal management, ground water and water
+management, ground water and water supply, urban hydrology,

 departments at the university.
 In addition to core course work in